kriserickson/kriserickson.github.com/_posts/2014-07-28-mobile-frameworks-kendoui.md

 **Summary**

-I think that Kendo is a great choice for projects where you like their look and feel, and you don't want to customize much more than the colors.
+I think that Kendo is a great choice for projects where you like the Kendo look and feel, and you don't want to customize the look and feel much more than the colors of the application.
 You will get off the ground relatively quickly and will have a rock solid base fore creating a line of business application.
 If you are the type of person that likes getting under the hood and tinkering with the look and feel of your page, adjusting CSS and sometimes feel that you need to extend a framework for it to do those little things that don't quite exactly work the way you want them to out of the box, I would look to one of the smaller frameworks.

 You can download the free Kendo UI Core [here](http://www.telerik.com/download/kendo-ui-core), or you can build it yourself from the [Github Repository](https://github.com/telerik/kendo-ui-core).
 The extensive documentation can